Cold Pressed White Sesame Oil (Wood Pressed Chekku Til Oil) 500 mlRegular price Rs. 449.00 Sale price Rs. 359.00

 Ayurvedic Uses of Sesame Oil

 Hair & Body Massage: Apply the oil and gently massage it into your hair and body.
-Let it absorb for 45 mins -1 hour and let the oil remove oil impurities and finally a warm shower. (you can also mix with almond/coconut/neem oil for more benefits)
+Let it absorb for 45 mins to 1 hour, and finally have a warm shower (you can also mix with almond/coconut/neem oil for more benefits).

 Oil Pulling: Take a tablespoon of sesame oil into your mouth and squish for up to 20 minutes.
 Follow by rinsing with warm water.
 Do it every day to for improved mouth hygiene along with your usual everyday brushing routine.